SociologyIndex

 HANDBOOK OF JUSTICE RESEARCH IN LAW, Joseph Sanders and V. Lee Hamilton, eds.

 Abstract: Retribution and revenge, two highly related concepts, are arguably the oldest, most basic and most pervasive justice reactions associated with human social life.
-While scholarship about retribution and revenge has tended to focus on criminal justice, empirical evidence indicates that retribution is important in other matters related to law.
-For example, medical malpractice, discrimination, and a panoply of civil lawsuits can be primarily fueled by a desire for retribution.
 Retributive motives can appear at the core of intractable business disputes and other commercial disagreements.
-In this article, Professor Vidmar develops a conceptual framework to study retribution as a psychological and social phenomenon.
-He explores a number of conceptual issues, including how a social science approach differs from legal and philosophical approaches.
+Professor Vidmar develops a conceptual framework to study retribution as a psychological and social phenomenon.
 His discussion explores the sociological and psychological functions that punishment serves.
-Separate sections of the article discuss the cognitive dynamics of retribution and its emotional/behavioral aspects as well.
-The article raises important questions about retribution.
-Are reactions different if the justice is dispensed by the victim, by neutral authorities, or by "acts of fate" (or God)?
-What are the consequences when nothing happens to the perpetrator?
+Article discuss the cognitive dynamics of retribution and its emotional/behavioral aspects as well.
+Article raises important questions about retribution.
 How does excessive punishment of the offender or remorse affect retributive reactions?
-The author's insight raises important implications for legal and other settings in which punishment is administered. - papers.ssrn.com/sol3/papers.cfm?abstract_id=224754

 Retribution, Crime Reduction and the Justification of Punishment

 The ‘dualist project’ in the philosophy of punishment is to show how retributivist and reductivist (utilitarian) considerations can be combined to provide an adequate justification of punishment.
-Three types of dualist theories can be distinguished—‘split-level’, ‘integrated’ and ‘mere conjunction’.
-Split-level theories (e.g. Hart, Rawls) must be rejected, as they relegate retributivist considerations to a lesser role.
+Three types of dualist theories can be distinguished, ‘split-level’, ‘integrated’ and ‘mere conjunction’.
+Split-level theories must be rejected, as they relegate retributivist considerations to a lesser role.
 An attempted integrated theory is put forward, appealing to the reductivist means of deterrence.
-However, it cannot explain how the two types of considerations, retributivist and reductivist, are to be genuinely integrated as opposed to merely conjoined.
+It cannot explain how the two types of considerations, retributivist and reductivist, are to be genuinely integrated as opposed to merely conjoined.
 An attempt to find integration at the deeper level of political philosophy is then examined, in the form of Lacey's communitarian theory of punishment.
-In the end, mere conjunction dualism must be accepted by default.
-This conclusion points to a deep-lying schizophrenia in our substantive criminal law.
-Although developing this theme is beyond its scope, the paper ends by saying a little on how a mere conjunction dualist theory of punishment leads on to a similar theory of criminalization. - ojls.oxfordjournals.org/cgi/content/abstract/22/2/301

 Chris Yeomans, "Hegel on Retribution and Punishment"